This post may contain affiliate links, meaning I can earn a small commission from items you purchase (at no cost to you).

 How to Make a Spinach Banana Smoothie

 This spinach banana smoothie comes together fast, but using a high-speed blender makes all the difference.
-Oranges have stringy membranes and spinach is fibrous, so a powerful blender helps create a smooth, creamy texture without pulp or grit.
+Oranges have stringy membranes and spinach is fibrous, and powerful smoothie blenders help create a smooth, creamy texture without pulp or grit.

 2. Blend until creamy.
 Start on low, then increase to high until completely smooth.
 Stop and scrape the sides if needed.